New World server capacity will be increased for every existing world

-New World developers are working to increase the capacity of every available server in an aim to reduce New World queue times.
+New World developers are working to increase the capacity of every available server.

 In an announcement on the official New World Twitter account, the development team at Amazon Game Studios thanks the one million players who flocked to New World when it launched earlier this week, promising that despite the rocky start, it's working to increase sever capacity on every available server.